 In consideration of the undertaking and conditions contained in this contract, the applicant and CaRMS agree as follows:

 1. Applicant eligibility

-An applicant is eligible to participate in the matching program if (s)he is a Canadian Citizen or permanent resident of Canada and a graduate of a LCME/CACMS accredited medical school OR has successfully passed the MCCEE, and:
+Applicants are eligible to participate in the matching program if they are Canadian Citizens or permanent residents of Canada, or meet other provincial citizenship criteria, and are graduates of a LCME/CACMS accredited medical school OR have successfully passed the MCCEE, and:

 a.
-Is a graduate of or currently enrolled in a Royal College of Physicians and Surgeons of Canada (RCPSC) or an Accreditation Council for Graduate Medical Education (ACGME) accredited Pediatrics program; OR
+Are graduates of or currently enrolled in a Royal College of Physicians and Surgeons of Canada (RCPSC) or an Accreditation Council for Graduate Medical Education (ACGME) accredited Pediatrics program; OR

 Postgraduate VISA trainees (other than US citizens enrolled in a Canadian General Pediatrics program) and fellows who are not eligible for RCPSC credit for their training are excluded from this match.